One Morning at Deer Lake

 Yes, a March 8 blizzard made driving nearly impossible and I lived a long way from the Auditorium.
 The Auditorium was the theater that screened the HBO production of Ali-Frazier.
 Back in those days, a pay per view event did not appear on teevee.
 We had travel if we expected to participate.
 By the time I glascaded to the Auditorium, the unthinkable had happened.
 The venue was completely sold out and occupied.
 Absolutely zero tickets were available.

 I cross-countried home and listened to a heavily edited version of the fight in my living room along with brother Deke and our best friend Johnny Crown.
 I'll tell the story of that evening some other time, for now it's merely prologue.
+Let's just say we lit our victory cigars too early and with fake confidence.

 I vowed I would NOT miss the rematch.